jzkelter/LS_mining_course/README.md

 Finally, to do the nice printing of matrices you need to install the sympy python package.

+Also, you need to grab two modules. seasons_module.py and uttilities.py

 ```
 source venv/bin/activate
 pip install sympy